Associate Director for the Center for Leadership

 Personal: I have an amazing dachshund named Buckeye and I love all things Ohio, even the Cleveland Browns!
-I love watching sports, reading, baking, working out (which is counterintuitive to my love for baking!).
+I love watching sports, reading, cooking and baking, working out and running, and spending time with my fiance!

 Favorite quote: “Whether you think you can, or you think you can’t – you’re right.” – Henry Ford

 Educational background: I received my undergraduate degree from Vanderbilt University, earning a Bachelor of Music in Piano Performance (go Commodores!).
 I have also taken a course in Human Resources at Harvard University’s Extension School.
 I am also an alumna of Interlochen Arts Academy.

 Professional: My career path includes administrative work at higher educational institutions as well as pursuing music as a piano instructor.
 I have worked at Harvard University’s Graduate School of Education, in student affairs at Albion College, and in several positions at University of Chicago, including the Department of Music, Department of Philosophy, and the Dean’s office at the Divinity School.
 I also continue to teach piano privately and to learn new repertoire.

 Personal: I enjoy attending all kinds of fine arts events such as concerts, plays, and exhibits.
 When there is extra time, I like to take a hike with my family, watch Dr. Who, and crochet amigurumi .